aperiodic/skyrim-modding/README.md

 Climates of Tamriel adds much more dynamic, realistic, and in my opinion picturesque weather.
 I find this to be a lot more immersive than the default highly-foggy weather, since it looks more like a real place I could be.
+It also makes interior lighting sync up with the weather, which really helps to subtly tie the simulation together in a nice way.

 [Project Reality - Climates of Tamriel](http://www.nexusmods.com/skyrim/mods/17802)